-Scholarship award recipients are daughters or sons of Alliance Coal employees.
-These students are pursuing postsecondary education in college and vocational school programs.
-Their academic achievements, leadership in school activities, and contributions to the community, as well as their academic achievements.
-Renewable scholarships of $2,000 were awarded to the top three scholarship recipients were awarded renewable scholarships of $2,000.
-The next five highest-ranking recipients.
+Alliance Coal Scholars are employees’ daughters or sons pursuing postsecondary education in college and vocational school programs.
+Students are recognized for their leadership in school activities and contributions to the community, as well as their academic achievements.
+Renewable scholarships of $2,000 were awarded to the top three scholarship recipients.
+Scholarships of $1,000 were awarded to the next five highest-ranking recipients.
 In addition, three teachers were selected by the top-ranked students to receive the program's teacher recognition awards.

 The following are the top three students, each awarded $2,000 renewable scholarships:

-Dawson Estes, graduate of Union County High School in Morganfield, Kentucky; son of Steven Estes, employed by River View Coal, LLC.
-Dawson will major in nursing at Eastern Kentucky University in Richmond, Kentucky.
+Callie Neeley, graduate of Grayville High School in Grayville, Illinois; daughter of Marc Neeley, employed by Gibson County Coal, LLC.
+Callie will major in nursing at the University of Southern Indiana in Evansville, Indiana.

-Jaleen Koons, graduate of Grayville High School in Grayville, Illinois; stepdaughter of Brian Bell, employed by Gibson County Coal, LLC.
-Jaleen will major in dental hygiene at Illinois Eastern Community Colleges: Wabash Valley College in Mount Carmel, Illinois.
+Landon Niehaus, graduate of Carmi White County High School in Carmi, Illinois; son of Harvey Niehaus, employed by Hamilton County Coal, LLC.
+Landon will major in agribusiness economics at Illinois Eastern Community Colleges: Wabash Valley College in Mount Carmel, Illinois.

-Tyler Kuykendall, graduate of Webster County High School in Dixon, Kentucky; son of John Kuykendall, employed by River View Coal, LLC.
-Tyler will major in psychology at the University of Kentucky in Lexington, Kentucky.
+Anna Spencer, graduate of Webster County High School in Dixon, Kentucky; daughter of Shayne Spencer, employed by River View Coal, LLC.
+Anna will major in psychology at the University of Kentucky in Lexington, Kentucky.

 The scholars receiving $1,000 awards are:

-Sophy Fields, graduate of Muhlenberg County High School in Greenville, Kentucky; daughter of Paul Fields, employed by Warrior Coal, LLC.
-Sophy will major in environmental studies at Bellarmine University in Louisville, Kentucky.
+Hannah Hasselbrinck, graduate of Gibson Southern High School in Fort Branch, Indiana; daughter of Danny Hasselbrinck, employed by Gibson County Coal, LLC.
+Hannah will major in biochemistry at the University of Southern Indiana in Evansville, Indiana.

-“We celebrate and thank all the teachers who have challenged, guided, and inspired our scholars in their personal and academic development,” said Mackey.
-“We extend personal congratulations to the teachers selected by our scholars.”
+“We praise all the teachers who have guided and supported these students as they navigate and plan for their futures,” said Mackey.
+“Congratulations to the three teachers selected by our top-ranked scholars.”

-Teachers receiving this year’s awards are: Brian Hucker of Grayville High School in Grayville, Illinois; Bobby Lame of Carmi White County High School in Carmi, Illinois; and Bailey Townsend of Webster County High School in Dixon, Kentucky.
+This year’s teacher recognition awards are granted to: Brian Hucker of Grayville High School in Grayville, Illinois; Bobby Lame of Carmi White County High School in Carmi, Illinois; and Bailey Townsend of Webster County High School in Dixon, Kentucky.